Ion Mihai Pacepa: Alleged assassinations by the KGB

-In a 2006 article, Pacepa describes a conversation he had with Ceaușescu, who told him about "ten international leaders the Kremlin killed or tried to kill": László Rajk and Imre Nagy from Hungary; Lucrețiu Pătrășcanu and Gheorghe Gheorghiu-Dej from Romania; Rudolf Slánský and Jan Masaryk from Czechoslovakia; Mohammad Reza Pahlavi, the Shah of Iran; Palmiro Togliatti from Italy; US President John F. Kennedy; and CCP Chairman Mao Zedong.
-Pacepa provides some additional details, such as an alleged plot to kill Mao Zedong with the help of Lin Biao organized by the KGB.
+In a 2007 article, Pacepa alleged that the KGB had been responsible for, or had attempted, the assassinations of several political figures.
+According to Pacepa, Nicolae Ceaușescu had told him of Soviet involvement in operations against ten international political figures: László Rajk and Imre Nagy of Hungary; Lucrețiu Pătrășcanu and Gheorghe Gheorghiu-Dej of Romania; Rudolf Slánský and Jan Masaryk of Czechoslovakia; Mohammad Reza Pahlavi, the Shah of Iran; Italian Communist leader Palmiro Togliatti; United States President John F. Kennedy; and Chinese Communist leader Mao Zedong.
+Pacepa also alleged that the KGB had supported Lin Biao in a plot against Mao.